Emily Stewart

 Emily Stewart is a fictional character from As the World Turns, an American soap opera on the CBS network.
 She has been portrayed by Kelley Menighan Hensley since July 1992.
 Ten years later, the actress received her first Daytime Emmy Award nomination for Outstanding Supporting Actress.
-The character briefly appeared on the CBS soap, The Young and the Restless in March 2007, asking Amber Moore about information on her sister and biological daughter, Alison Stewart.
+The character briefly appeared on the CBS soap, The Young and the Restless in March 2007, when she went to ask Amber Moore about finding her sister and biological daughter, Alison Stewart.